canonical/ubuntu-mir/README.md

 RULE:   added to the prioritized list of MIR security reviews.

 OK:
-TODO: - history of CVEs does not look concerning
-TODO: - does not run a daemon as root
+TODO*: - history of CVEs does not look concerning TODO*: - does not run a daemon as root
-TODO: - does not use webkit1,2
+TODO*: - does not use webkit1,2
-TODO: - does not use lib*v8 directly
+TODO*: - does not use lib*v8 directly
-TODO: - does not parse data formats (files [images, video, audio,
-TODO:   xml, json, asn.1], network packets, structures, ...) from
-TODO:   an untrusted source.
+TODO*: - does not parse data formats (files [images, video, audio, TODO*:   xml, json, asn.1], network packets, structures, ...) from TODO*:   an untrusted source.
-TODO: - does not open a port/socket
+TODO*: - does not open a port/socket
-TODO: - does not process arbitrary web content
+TODO*: - does not process arbitrary web content
-TODO: - does not use centralized online accounts
-TODO: - does not integrate arbitrary javascript into the desktop
-TODO: - does not deal with system authentication (eg, pam), etc)
-TODO: - does not deal with security attestation (secure boot, tpm, signatures)
-TODO: - does not deal with cryptography (en-/decryption, certificates, signing, ...)
+TODO*: - does not use centralized online accounts TODO*: - does not integrate arbitrary javascript into the desktop TODO*: - does not deal with system authentication (eg, pam), etc) TODO*: - does not deal with security attestation (secure boot, tpm, signatures) TODO*: - does not deal with cryptography (en-/decryption, certificates, signing, ...)
+TODO*: - no use of sudo, gksu, pkexec, or LD_LIBRARY_PATH (usage is OK inside TODO*:   tests)
+TODO*: - no use of user nobody
+TODO*: - no use of setuid
+TODO*: - use of setuid, but ok because TBD (prefer systemd to set those TODO*:   for services)

 TODO-A: Problems:
 TODO-A: - TBD